 Folding this machine couldn’t be easier.
 A lever auto-folds the handlebars, and the machine is flattened to a pancake.
 Once it’s folded, the Stride can be lifted into a vertical position, as there are wheels on the front of the machine so you can push it up against a wall or behind a door.

-Lindsay runs on the Echelon Stride-6s.
+Lindsay running on the Echelon Stride-6s in a gym

 RELATED: How to Move a Treadmill